Android-for-Python/Android-for-Python-Users/README.md

 Version 62 Is Java 18.
 Error is probably due to an added jar built with Java 18.
 This is not going to work.

-Don't try updating your Java to 18 you will break gradle.

-For p4a master, you need a jar built with 13 (or perhaps 11, or possibly 15) and have that Java version installed.
+The Java version used by p4a is the version for gradle.
+For p4a master, you need a jar built with 13 (or perhaps 11, or possibly 15) and have at minimum that Java version installed.

 # Resources